writememe/net-api/README.md

 As shown in the diagram, net-api handles device authentication, data transformation and transport from network devices and presents the consumer of the application with a fully documented API.
 This approach has multiple benefits to name a few:

 - Provide non-network operators access to **configuration and state about the network, without the ability to make direct changes to devices**.
-- Provide a reliable, structured API to query, which can be leveraged from third-party systems or custom applications.
+- Provide a **reliable, structured API to query**, which can be leveraged from third-party systems or custom applications.
-- Provide a framework which is extensible and portable to deploy in most environments.
+- Provide a **framework which is extensible and portable** to deploy in most environments.
 Additional operations or API calls can be developed with minimal effort.

+## What's under the hood?

+This application is made up of the following:

+- [Flask] web framework to serve the web application
+- [Connexion](https://connexion.readthedocs.io/en/latest/) to handle HTTP requests and serve the SwaggerUI
+- A fully documented API using [Swagger UI](https://swagger.io/tools/swagger-ui/)
+- [Nornir](https://nornir.readthedocs.io/en/latest/) automation framework for device management
+- [NAPALM](https://napalm.readthedocs.io/en/latest/) to present structured data back from multiple vendors for certain functions
+- [TextFSM NTC Templates](https://github.com/networktocode/ntc-templates) to parse CLI output into structured data

 ## Supported Environments